FIFA Beach Soccer World Cup: Attendance

 The host country's confederation loses one qualification spot.
 I.e. since the 2015 World Cup was held in Portugal, they automatically qualified taking up one of the five European spots.
 Therefore, in the 2015 UEFA qualifiers, only four teams qualified from the championships to join the hosts making the total of five European nations.

 As shown in the table, attendance of nations in qualification tournaments generally continues to rise year on year; the total global number of participants has nearly doubled since 2006.

 Despite being the premier tournament in most regions, since the primary objective is to qualify to the World Cup, on some occasions teams have not participated due to qualifying to the finals automatically as hosts such as Brazil deferring from the 2007 CONMBEBOL Beach Soccer Championship and Tahiti in the 2013 OFC Beach Soccer Championship.

 Results

 Teams reaching the top four

-Overall, 14 of the 39 nations who have ever competed have made a top four finish; four have won the title.
+Overall, 15 of the 42 nations who have ever competed have made a top four finish; four have won the title.

-Brazil are the most successful nation, with five wins.
-Since the start of the 2010s, their hold on the title has become less apparent, with four of their five successes coming in the 2000s.
+Brazil are the most successful nation, with seven titles.
+Since the start of the 2010s, their hold on the title has become less apparent, with four of their six successes coming in the 2000s.
 They are followed by Russia with three titles, Portugal with two titles and France with one title.
 Brazil and Portugal are the only teams to win a world title before and after FIFA began sanctioning the sport.

-Brazil were the only nation to finish in the final four of every tournament until 2015 when they finished in fifth place.
-They are also the only country that never miss any editions.
+No nation has finished in the final four of every tournament since Brazil finished in fifth place in 2015.